jillian-web/html-portfolio/README.md

-this is my html project
+this is my web dev project